SER516-S20/ProjectThree/Team_08/README.md

 Team 8 work here

-Required: JDK 1.8 version installed
+Required: JDK 1.8 version installed.

+Uses JavaFx For Shapes and Animations.

 How to run:
 Step 1: Import project folder Team_08 in your IDE.